YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn3/README.md

 marks and/or variables signifies juxtaposition of the sequences denoted.

-Furthermore, The simple imperative language has the following unique syntactic categories.
+Furthermore, the simple imperative language has the following unique syntactic categories.

 ```